agersant/crystal/docs/api/assets/unload_context.md

 # crystal.assets.unload_context

 Unloads all game assets associated with a specific context.
-Assets that are also loaded under a different context (or are dependencies of such assets) will remain in memory.
+Assets that are also loaded under a different context (or are dependencies of such assets) will remain loaded.

 ## Usage